elfi-dev/elfi/docs/good-to-know.rst

 their output.

 If your operation does not produce data wrapped to numpy arrays, you can use the `elfi.tools.vectorize` tool to achieve that.
+Note that sometimes it is required to specify which arguments to the vectorized function will be constants and at other times also specify the datatype (when automatic numpy array conversion does not produce desired result).
+It is always good to check that the output is sane using the `node.generate` method.